flatcar-archive/flatcar-docs/docs/reference/migrating-to-clcs/_index.md

         inline: coreos1
 ```

-If your cloud provider uses a meta-data service, you can get the hostname from it.
+On a cloud having an `http` metadata service, the hostname can be retrieved automatically.
 For example with openstack:

 ```yaml
 storage: